Muzaffer-Irmak-Yavuz/Muzaffer-Irmak-Yavuz/README.md

 ![GitHub](https://img.shields.io/badge/-GitHub-181717?style=flat-square&logo=github)

 ### About Me
-I am Computer Engineering Student in Mersin University, who loves embedded systems, linux system developments and other C stuff.
+I am Computer Engineering Student at Mersin University, who loves embedded systems, linux system developments and other C stuff.
 I mainly code in C/C++ and trying to learn and gain experience in Embedded Systems on stm32.

 ### Me In Social Media